 Brian Gnojek is a freelance clarinetist, teacher, and woodwind repair technician in Madison, Wisconsin.
-Brian has performed as a substitute musician with the Houston, Fort Worth, Kansas City, New World, San Antonio, and Wichita Symphony orchestras.
+Brian has performed as a substitute musician with the Milwaukee, Houston, Fort Worth, Kansas City, New World, and San Antonio symphony orchestras.
 From 2010-2012, he held a position as a member of the Civic Orchestra of Chicago, where he performed under the baton of guest conductors such as Riccardo Muti, Esa-Pekka Salonen, and Jaap van Zweden.
 In 2010, Mr. Gnojek was selected by unanimous vote as the winner of the Orchestral Audition Competition held by the International Clarinet Association.
 He has performed as a member of the Banff Festival Orchestra, and has also participated in the National Orchestral Institute and Sarasota Music Festival.

 Mr. Gnojek has performed as a solo and chamber artist in the Madison, Austin (Texas), Kansas City, Chicago, and New York City areas, including recitals as a guest artist at the University of Kansas.
 During his studies in the Manhattan School of Music’s orchestral performance program, Brian performed under world-famous conductors and at such venues as Carnegie Hall, Alice Tully Hall, and the Kennedy Center.